fauvernierma/survPen/paper/paper.md

 This research was also carried out within the context of a four-institute cancer surveillance program partnership involving the Institut National du Cancer (INCa), Santé Publique France (SPF), the French network of cancer registries (FRANCIM), and Hospices Civils de Lyon (HCL) through a grant from INCa (attributive decision N° 2016-131).
-The authors are grateful Jacques Estève for his valuable advice.
+The authors are grateful to Jacques Estève for his valuable advice.

 # References